Ischia (town)

-Ischia is a town and one of the six comuni on Ischia island, in the Tyrrhenian Sea.
-With a population of about 18,000, it is the largest settlement on the island.
+Ischia is a town and one of the six comuni (municipalities) on the island of Ischia in the Tyrrhenian Sea, administratively part of the Metropolitan City of Naples in the region of Campania in southern Italy.
+With a population of 19,415, it is the largest settlement on the island.

-Administratively, it is part of the Metropolitan city of Naples, in the Campania region of Southern Italy.

 It is famed for its thermal baths due to the volcanic nature of the island.

-Overview

-The town is formed by two distinct boroughs, called "Ischia Porto" and "Ischia Ponte".
+The town is formed by two distinct districts, called "Ischia Porto" and "Ischia Ponte".
 The latter was named after an ancient wooden bridge (in Italian language, ponte) which, until the 18th century, connected it to the Aragonese Castle.

+Demographics

+As of 2026, the population is 19,415, of which 49.5% are male, and 50.5% are female.
+Minors make up 14.5% of the population, and seniors make up 23.8%.

+Immigration

+As of 2025, immigrants make up 8.9% of the population.
+The 5 largest foreign countries of birth are the Dominican Republic, Ukraine, Romania, Germany, and Argentina.